 Day-old bread is sliced and moistened in milk and/or cream, then sprinkled with sugar and cinnamon before being slowly baked in a low-temperature oven.
 This is the simple formula; every Scandinavian who makes this traditional toast or “cinnamon rusks” has his or her own technique.
 Cinnamon toast is a popular accompaniment to coffee.
 Scandinavian coffee is typically brewed “strong” using light-to-medium roasted beans.
 My Swedish grandparents had this traditional combination of cinnamon toast (kanelskorpor) and coffee every morning, though they did not make it themselves as I do.
 I sometimes use home-made brioche loaf for this purpose, as it produces a very light cinnamon toast or kanelskorpor.
+Cinnamon is a health-promoting substance in many ways.
+Here is an article by Dr. Joseph Mercola on the health-benefits of CINNAMON.

 ©M-J de Mesterton